AI Trail Analysis

 Moderate · Out & Back · 6 mi · Cherokee National Forest, TN

-This moderate out-and-back offers a classic Appalachian Trail experience with gentle climbing through a beautiful hardwood forest, suitable for most hikers and dog owners.
+This moderate out-and-back offers a classic Appalachian Trail experience with gentle climbing, lush hardwood forests, and the unique McQueens Knob shelter.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.